engr101staff/engr101matlab/_sources/working_with_images/ex/contrast_stretching.in.rst

 .. shortanswer:: ch05_04_ex_contrast_stretching_function

-  Paste in a copy of your completed :file:`adjust_contrast.m` function.
+  Paste in a copy of your completed :file:`adjust_contrast.m` file.